msax81/AnycubiceSlicerNextFlatpak/README.md

+Warning:
+Due to the recent decision to remove the dependency on any US-based or US-owned services, this repository may disappear without notice.

 Note:
 This is the flatpak-builder yaml manifest for packing the AnycubicSlicerNext build for Ubuntu 24.04 to be usable on other distributions.
 The only